GiorgiVartanov/ecom-app/README.md

 - **Product Browsing**: Browse and search PC parts by category, brand, price, and other attributes
 - **Product Details**: Detailed product pages with images, descriptions, attributes, and user reviews
-- **Review System**: Review and rate products <span style="opacity: 0.6;">(reviews can only be written if it is in a user's order list, and has its status set to DELIVERED, status can be set by admin from dashboard)</span>
+- **Review System**: Review and rate products _(reviews can only be written if it is in a user's order list, and has its status set to DELIVERED, status can be set by admin from dashboard)_
 - **Shopping Cart**: Add/remove items, update product quantity
 - **Checkout Process**: Checkout with order confirmation
 - **User Management**: Registration, login, and order history